bvanderlugt/azure-intro-demo/README.md

-# Azure Short Intro Demonstration For AS Specialists  <!-- omit in toc -->
+# Azure Short Intro Demonstration For Tieto Specialists  <!-- omit in toc -->

 # Table of Contents  <!-- omit in toc -->